Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 Even if there are more positive aspects than negative in a situation or person, you focus on the negatives exclusively.

-For example, it’s performance review time at your company, and your manager compliments your hard work several times.
+It’s performance review time at your company, and your manager compliments your hard work several times.
 In the end, they make one improvement suggestion.
 You leave the meeting feeling miserable and dwell on that one suggestion all day long.

 Polarized thinking is thinking about yourself and the world in an “all-or-nothing” way.